In this article:

 The Status page displays the progress of ingestion and processing, along with their corresponding status, last sync start time, and last sync completion time.
 You can also check for exception details if any errors occurred during ingestion or processing.

-Handling Failed Resources
+How to Handle Failed Resources

 If certain Miro boards fail to sync correctly, they will appear as ".html" files that cannot be previewed within Onna.
 Opening these files will show "File not available," but you can still view their original content in Miro by following the Original Source URL.